-- Align the resistance cylinder with the holes in the U-shaped mount and slide the resistance cylinder into position.
+- a.
+Align the resistance cylinder with the holes in the U-shaped mount and slide the resistance cylinder into position.
 See Diagram 10. - b.
-Insert the bolt through the U-shaped mount and resistance cylinder as shown in Diagram 10.
-Use the wrench to hold the nut in place while you tighten the bolt securely. - c.
+Insert the bolt through the U-shaped mount and resistance cylinder.
+Use the wrench (H) to hold the nut in place while you tighten the bolt securely using the other wrench (H). - c.
 Repeat step 6 to mount the other resistance cylinder.

 CAUTION: The reed switch cable should slide easily through the upright support.
 Do not tug on the cable because you could void the manufacturer's limited warranty.
 7. Install Handrail.
+(Diagram 11 or 12) The 718e has a different handrail than the 723e climber.
+Follow the appropriate steps below to mount the handrails.

-(Diagram 11) Take the two small bolts from the hardware kit.
+a.
+718e Handrail.
+Take the two small bolts (E) from the hardware kit.
 Position the handrail console (flat surface of the console should face up) on top of the upright support and feed the reed switch cable through the large hole in the handrail console.
 Tape the connector to the top of the console.
 Align the bolt holes and secure the handrail console to the frame by inserting the bolts through the top of the handrail console and into the upright support.
 Tighten the bolts firmly using the hex key (G).